The Distance Grows

 I keep returning to one practical anchor because it protects me from decorative language: in lived experience, hallucination feels uncontrollable in the moment, as if the distance from conscious steering has widened beyond the point where "I decide" still works, and once control is present from the beginning the event may still be intense, vivid, or strange, but it has already moved toward imagination, illusion, or crafted inner imagery.

-I am not asking for private truth bubbles where every definition is untouchable, because collective language is still necessary and official definitions still have operational use, yet without personal work they become external scaffolding with no inner structure, and when that happens discussions loop endlessly on borrowed substrate, each cycle sounding informed while remaining emotionally and conceptually shallow.
+Collective language is still necessary and official definitions still have operational use, yet without personal work they become external scaffolding with no inner structure, and when that happens discussions loop endlessly on borrowed substrate, each cycle sounding informed while remaining emotionally and conceptually shallow.